 When adding fresh ingredients to your meal plan, make sure you understand how long they last, i.e. mushrooms will be slimy after five days, and beans start to get brown spots after four days.
-Fresh veggies and fruit also take up your precious fridge space, so use it for something more epic, like a big juicy steak!
-We tend to take veggies that last longer and pack them the furthest away from the fridge evaporator, so there is less chance of freezing them.
+Fresh vegetables and fruit also take up your precious fridge space, so use it for something more epic, like a big juicy steak!
+We tend to take vegetables that last longer and pack them the furthest away from the fridge evaporator, so there is less chance of freezing them.

 Snacks and coffee